Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 The impressive shallow turquoise lagoon and the pristine sand beach have made Balos one of the must-visit places on Crete.

-During sunset, and once every ship is gone, the area feels abandoned.
+During sunset, the area feels abandoned once every ship is gone.
 It’s the most beautiful moment on the beach.

 The Bay of Balos is one of the best-known pictures of Crete that you can find online, it has been published, posted, and shared so many times that it has become one of the most popular and overcrowded touristic spots on the island.

 The lagoon is usually shallow, very clear, and warm.
-However, there are some black spots on the sand and in the water near the shore.
+However, some black spots are on the sand and in the water near the shore.

-Others have told me that it’s volcanic soil, I’m not so sure about this one, though!
+Others have told me it’s volcanic soil, but I’m not sure about this one!

 Cape Tigani